 In our opinion, Equity100 could be ideal for aggressive investors with very high risk tolerance.
 If your investing style is more “moderately-aggressive”, you may find Core Growth to be a better fit.

 According to Syfe, the equity component of all Core portfolios uses the same Smart Beta strategy as Equity100.
-In essence, the stocks are selected to fit three factor tilts: Growth, large-cap, and low-volatility.
+In essence, the stocks are selected to fit three factor tilts: Growth, China exposure, and low-volatility.
 You can read more details in their article here.

 More stable asset allocation compared to Global ARI

 Another difference between Core and other Syfe portfolios is the use of Asset Class Risk Budgeting.
 According to their explainer here, Risk Budgeting is a “risk-based method of portfolio allocation whereby the overall risk of the portfolio is distributed among various asset classes.”

 This is why you’ll find that the portfolio allocations are more stable compared to the Syfe Global ARI portfolios.
 For instance, Core Growth typically holds around 70% equities, regardless of market conditions.

 Syfe indicates that Core Growth is most similar in terms of risk level to the Global ARI 19% Downside Risk portfolio.
 That portfolio also had a 70% equity allocation pre-pandemic, but it dropped to around 20% during the 2020 March crash due to the ARI risk management algorithm.

 The China X-factor

 What Core has that Equity100 and Global ARI don’t is the enhanced exposure to Chinese stocks.
 Comparing the stock ETFs found in Core and Equity100, the main difference is that Core includes iShares MSCI China ETF (MCHI) and KraneShares CSI China Internet ETF (KWEB).